Destinations – Mithapur – Coral Reefs

-Coral reefs are one of the most important, and complex ecosystems in the sea world and supports over 25% of all the marine life.
+Coral reefs are one of the most important, and complex ecosystems in the sea world and support over 25% of all the marine life.
 They provide habitat for many organisms in the marine environment.
 Coral reefs, also known as the rainforests-of-the-seas that support a rich and colourful array of aquatic flora and fauna.

-The Mithapur coastal region of Devbhoomi – Dwarka District in Gujarat is the first coral garden of India.
+The Mithapur coastal region of Devbhoomi – Dwarka district in Gujarat is the first coral garden of India.
 The Mithapur Coral Garden houses nearly all coral species found in Gulf of Kutch.

 There are two kinds of corals: hard and soft.
 Hard corals such as brain, star, staghorn, elkhorn and pillar corals, and soft corals such as sea fans, sea whips, and sea rods.

 This is one of the rare places in the world where one can look at corals without having to dive down into the water.
 One just has to walk in the water, when the tide ebbs, in about 1 to 2 feet of water and watch this fascinating underwater world of corals.

 Though many a species have been sighted here, I could just manage to see a sea hare and a few coloured crabs.
 Other reported marine species here are octopus, jelly fish, star fish, puffer fish, huge green sea turtles, lobsters, dolphins, etc.